JustusAdam/justusadam.github.io/_drafts/monkey-patching.md

 ### Some things to learn from this

-Declare your instance variables in the initializer because you are guaranteed that this method will execute, or you probably will run into unexpected AttributeErrors somewhere down the line.
+Declare your instance attributes in the initializer because you are guaranteed that this method will execute, or you probably will run into unexpected AttributeErrors somewhere down the line.

 Never add instance attributes from the outside.
 You may accidentally overwrite others or forget to do it and that would again cause name errors.